 In our daily routines we are subject to a variety of phenomena that could have a slow progressive impact in deteriorating our health.
 Exposure to periodic loud noise can create physical and psychological stress, interfere with communication and concentration, and contribute to hearing impairments.
-Continuous sunlight exposure or the lack thereof could cause skin cancer or vitamin D deficiency both severily impacting our health.
-A lot of research efforts have been devoted to addressing these and other environmental risks; however, with the advent of mobile and wireless technology many new complementary possibilities have arisen [10].
+Continous sunlight exposure or the lack thereof could cause skin cancer or vitamine D defficiency both severily impacting our health.
+A lot of research effort has been devoted to addressing these and other environmental risks, however, with the rise and advent of mobile and wireless technology many new complementary possibilities have come into spur [12].

-Mobile technology is becoming more and more pervasive; device sensors can be monitored in a manner transparent to the user, thus collecting information about the environment, e.g., brightness, noise, GPS position [15], accessibility, etc., or the user, e.g., physical activity, stress condition, etc. [12, 2, 14].
+Mobile technology is becoming more and more pervasive; device sensors can be monitored in a manner transparent to the user, thus collecting information about the environment, e.g., brightness, noise, GPS position [15], accessibility, etc., or the user, e.g., physical activity, stress condition, etc. [4, 7, 8].
 All these data can be exploited to generate new content on the Web giving rise to enhanced information and services which could help prevent unnecessary exposures to risks.

-This is indeed called the Web Squared (or Web^2) era, since the amount of available information collected by sensors, in an autonomous and distributed way, grows exponentially with respect to data actively generated by users in Web 2.0 [9, 11].
-In this context, the contribution of our work is PathS, i.e., Path Squared, a project aimed to provide pedestrians with an Augmented Reality (AR) navigation service while collecting data about brightness and noise levels.
+This is indeed called the Web Squared (or Web^2) era, since the amount of available information collected by sensors, in an autonomous and distributed way, grows exponentially with respect to data actively generated by users in Web 2.0 [11, 3].
+In this context, we propose and discuss PathS, i.e., Path Squared, a project aimed to provide pedestrians with an Augmented Reality (AR) navigation service while collecting data about brightness and noise levels.
 These data are then used to enrich geographical maps on the web (e.g., Google Maps) with historical values about these parameters and guide pedestrian route generation.
-The objective is to provide the end user with an attractive, enhanced route generation solution that transparently senses the sorrounding environments while the smartphone is handheld, thus collecting unbiased and more reliable data.

 The rest of the paper is organized as follows: in Sec.
-2 we discuss related works similar in spirit to our goals.
+2 we discuss realted works similar in spirit to our goals.
 In Sec.
 3 we describe the functional components of the application outlining their overall modus operandi.
 Next, in Sec.
-4 we provide some preliminary results obtained from a data
+4 we provide some preliminary results obtained from a data sensing campaign undertaken in Padua, Italy.
+Section 5 concluding remarks are discussed and future research directions are outlined.